DeclanChidlow/vale.rocks/src/posts/25-dollar-macbook.md

 If the ribbon connector has failed, that could be the root of every problem.
 If it was shorting or otherwise failing to communicate, that would explain the random crashes.

 The first port of call was seeing how it worked.
 I plugged it in, and sure enough it sprung to life.
-No main display or Touch Bar, but everything else did work.
+Neither the primary screen nor the Touch Bar displayed anything, but everything else did work.
 It was running macOS Catalina version 10.15.7.
 Funnily enough, I ran it for a few hours and didn't encounter any panics.
 I was prepared to deal with one every half-hour, so the absence was very welcome.

 Apple has dropped support for the two Thunderbolt version of the 2020 MacBook Pro, so the latest officially supported macOS version is Sequoia, which I proceeded to install.
 The fans whined through the entire install process, and it presented some incredibly pretty colours in the form of graphics corruption.
 Some of it reminded me of old TV static, though that might have been my ageing monitor's analogue input support.
 When the Apple loading screen began to arbitrarily cycle through different colours, I found it most mesmerising.